codebase-berkeley/mentored-airtable-api-demo/README.md

 - [ ] Add table switching functionality to the `NavBar` component when clicking

 ## Notes
 If Kennedy deletes the Airtable with the contents, please just create another one and put the tokens and other necessary variables in the `.env` file.
-You will be sharing these tokens and ids with the devs so scope it accordingly.'
+You will be sharing these tokens and ids with the devs so scope it accordingly.

 ## <mark> IMPORTANT:</mark>  Please make sure to `npm install` after cloning the repo to install `node_modules`